EKS cluster creation #

 This document covers how to configure a new EKS cluster to ensure that all SEP resources are co-located and follow best practices.

-The following tools and policies are required to create an SEP cluster in EKS:
+The following tools, policies, and certificates are required to create an SEP cluster in EKS:

 eksctlversion 0.54.0 or later

 - IAM Polices for Glue, S3, as desired

 - CA-signed certificate for HTTPS/TLS (e.g.,

 for starburst.example.com) if using AD/LDAP authentication